FRIStack/FRIStack_Hardware/README.md

 # FRI_STACK

-Project of stackable device.
-Soon I will add schematics of next modules.
+Soon I will add schematics of next modules and example code for the core.

 Planned modules are battery, IoT and A.I. module.